 The Nikon D780 can record 1080p video up to 120 fps, which is fantastic if you want to incorporate slow-motion footage into your videos.

-In 1080p, the Nikon D780 has decent autofocus performance.
+In 1080p, autofocus performance is decent.
 When shooting video, it uses a 273-point phase-detect AF system over Live View.
 Overall, it performs similarly to how it does in 4k, with quick and accurate focusing, but it can sometimes take a moment to find its target again after it's moved.
 Unfortunately, eye tracking isn't available in video mode.

 1080p video quality is good.
 It looks good in more controlled lighting, with a sharp image and vibrant colors.
 It's still good in low light, though it struggles a bit more than in 4k to bring out shadow detail.
 Thankfully, there isn't too much noise or pixelation.